nayanex/Cloud-Native-Application-Architecture/3. Observability/Lesson3 - Introduction to SLIs, SLOs, and Error Budgets/README.md

 * Specify a certain level of service (e.g., 99%)
 * Specify a period of time (e.g., per day, per month, etc.)

-What you came up with may be different, but here are some things I thought of that we could measure:
+Here are some things that we could measure:

 * *Wait time in line*
 * *Item availability*